Travel Toiletries Packing List: What Can You Carry On?

 Liquid rules also apply to your food, not just your toiletries.
 Try these healthy airplane snacks that won’t violate any TSA rules.

 Traveling with Liquids

-Getting all of your toiletries from home into something that the TSA allows in a carry on takes planning, but is totally possible.
+Getting all of your toiletries from home into something that the TSA allows in a carry on takes planning but is totally do-able.

 To recap, the 3-1-1 rule says that all liquids must be in containers that are 3.4 ounces or smaller.
 Those containers must fit in a quart-sized bag.
 Each traveler may bring one such bag.

 - Bring only your daily essentials

 - Decant lotions, face wash, and other skincare essentials into smaller bottles